 - Target PNRP ID: The PNRP ID being resolved. - ResolveReasonCode: The resolve reason code (as specified in section 2.2.2.8) for this resolve. - ResolvePath: A list of network endpoints of PNRP nodes that have already been asked about this request. - NextHopStack: A last-in, first-out stack of entries for nodes that can be consulted to find closer matches.
 Each entry contains the following: - RouteEntry: Route entry for the PNRP node. - UseCount: A count of the number of times a LOOKUP message has been sent to this node. - BestMatchStack: A last-in, first-out stack of the route entries closest to the target.
-This maintains a history of route entries that were previously stored at CurrentBestMatch. - CurrentBestMatch: The route entry that is the Best Match so far. - CurrentNextHop: The entry of the same type as used in NextHopStack that contains the route entry for the node to which the current LOOKUP message has been sent. - NewNextHop: Temporary storage for a route entry received during AUTHORITY message processing. - SuspiciousCount: A count of hops that returned an AUTHORITY BUFFER message with the L flag set. - TotalUsefulHops: Total number of nodes that were sent LOOKUP messages (both to and from) and from which an AUTHORITY_BUFFER message was received in reply. - LastSentMessageId: The Message ID of the last sent LOOKUP or INQUIRE message sent.
+This maintains a history of route entries that were previously stored at CurrentBestMatch. - CurrentBestMatch: The route entry that is the Best Match so far. - CurrentNextHop: The entry of the same type as used in NextHopStack that contains the route entry for the node to which the current LOOKUP message has been sent. - NewNextHop: Temporary storage for a route entry received during AUTHORITY message processing. - SuspiciousCount: A count of hops that returned an AUTHORITY BUFFER message with the L flag set. - TotalUsefulHops: Total number of nodes that were sent LOOKUP messages (both to and from) and from which an AUTHORITY\BUFFER message was received in reply. - LastSentMessageId: The Message ID of the last sent LOOKUP or INQUIRE message sent.
 Used to match up received AUTHORITY messages. - Pending List: A set of messages that have been sent and are awaiting acknowledgment or retransmission.
 Each entry in the queue has the message, a Retry Count, and a Message Retransmission Timer, as specified in section 3.1.2. - Pending Route Entry Add List: A list of route entries in the process of being added to the Route Entry Cache.
-Each entry has the following state: - RouteEntry: The route entry being pended. - NeedCpa: Flag indicating whether a CPA was requested. - InquireMessageId: Message ID of the INQUIRE message sent to validate this route entry. - Reassembly List: A list of AUTHORITY_BUFFER messages currently in the process of being reassembled.
-Each entry has the following state: - Message ID: The Message ID value in the PNRP Header for the AUTHORITY messages being reassembled. - Source IP address and port: The IP address and port of the peer from which AUTHORITY_BUFFER message fragments were received.
+Each entry has the following state: - RouteEntry: The route entry being pended. - NeedCpa: Flag indicating whether a CPA was requested. - InquireMessageId: Message ID of the INQUIRE message sent to validate this route entry. - AlreadyFloodedAddressList: If the route entry is being added because it was received via a FLOOD (section 2.2.2.4) message, then this list is a copy of the AlreadyFloodedList contained in the message. - Reassembly List: A list of AUTHORITY\BUFFER messages currently in the process of being reassembled.
+Each entry has the following state: - Message ID: The Message ID value in the PNRP Header for the AUTHORITY messages being reassembled.

-- Size: Expected size of the final buffer. - Buffer: A buffer into which fragments are placed. - Route Entry Cache: A cache of route entries.
+- Source IP address and port: The IP address and port of the peer from which AUTHORITY\BUFFER message fragments were received. - Size: Expected size of the final buffer. - Buffer: A buffer into which fragments are placed. - Route Entry Cache: A cache of route entries.
 Each route entry in the cache contains a PNRP ID and a list of network endpoints. - CurrentSeedServerAddressIndex: Index into a list of addresses for seed server nodes. - CloudDiscoveryMode: Current discovery method being used.
 The modes are defined as SeedServer, Simple Service Discovery Protocol (as specified in [UPNPARCH1], section 1), and LocalOOB. - CloudDiscoverySSDPTargetCount: The number of SSDP nodes to which the node has sent a SOLICIT message.
 SSDP is specified in [UPNPARCH1], section 1. - SSDPResponseRequestIdentifier: A unique URI used to match SSDP responses to requests.
 SSDP is specified in [UPNPARCH1], section 1.

 Note The preceding conceptual data can be implemented by using a variety of techniques.
-An implementer is at liberty to implement such data in any way that it pleases.
+An implementer is at liberty to implement such data in any manner as required.